PERSNET

 - Application to complex-structured data → applications for industry and in scientific research

-A community of 12 researchers, research professors, and permanent engineers, also involving three doctoral students and three postdoctoral researchers as the project progresses.
+A community of 12 researchers, research professors, and permanent engineers, also involving three doctoral students and two postdoctoral researchers as the project progresses.

 Publication